Christmas pudding: Basics

 Some households have their own recipes for Christmas pudding, which may be handed through families for generations.
 Essentially the recipe brings together what traditionally were expensive or luxurious ingredients — notably the sweet spices that are so important in developing its distinctive rich aroma, and usually made with suet.
 The pudding is very dark, almost black in appearance due to the dark sugars and black treacle in most recipes, and its long cooking time.
 The mixture can be moistened with the juice of citrus fruits, brandy and other alcohol (some recipes call for dark beers such as mild, stout or porter).

 Christmas puddings are often dried out on hooks for weeks prior to serving in order to enhance the flavour.
 This pudding has been prepared with a traditional cloth rather than a basin.

 Prior to the 19th century, the English Christmas pudding was boiled in a pudding cloth, and often represented as round.
 The Victorian era fashion involved putting the mixture into a basin and then steaming it, followed by unwrapping the pudding, placing it on a platter, and decorating the top with a sprig of holly.

 Initial cooking usually involves steaming for many hours.
-Most pre-twentieth century recipes assume that the pudding will then be served immediately, but in the second half of the twentieth century, it became more usual to reheat puddings on the day of serving, and recipes changed slightly to allow for maturing.
+Most pre-20th century recipes assume that the pudding will then be served immediately, but in the second half of the 20th century, it became more usual to reheat puddings on the day of serving, and recipes changed slightly to allow for maturing.
 To serve, the pudding is reheated by steaming once more, and may be dressed with warm brandy which is set alight.
 It can be eaten with hard sauce (usually brandy butter or rum butter), cream, lemon cream, ice cream, custard, or sweetened béchamel, and is sometimes sprinkled with caster sugar.

 History

 Legends

 There is a popular myth that plum pudding's association with Christmas goes back to a custom in medieval England that the "pudding should be made on the 25th Sunday after Trinity, that it be prepared with 13 ingredients to represent Christ and the 12 apostles, and that every family member stir it in turn from east to west to honour the Magi and their journey in that direction".
 However, recipes for plum puddings appear mainly, if not entirely, in the 17th century and later.
 One of the earliest plum pudding recipes is given by Mary Kettilby in her 1714 book A Collection of above Three Hundred Receipts in Cookery, Physick and Surgery.
-There is a popular and wholly unsubstantiated myth that in 1714, George I of Great Britain (sometimes known as the Pudding King) requested that plum pudding be served as part of his royal feast in his first Christmas in England.
+There is a popular and unsubstantiated myth that in 1714, George I of Great Britain (sometimes known as the Pudding King) requested that plum pudding be served as part of his royal feast in his first Christmas in England.